christianrehn/CombineTest/README.md

 ## To Fix

 * Edit configuration takes very long
-* New Configuarions are not complete -> error when opening the Drill -> add Validations to edit config page

 ## Ideas for the next version:

 * Add rating that is similar to Trackman Combine Test for pitches.
-* Improve splash screen.
 * Show overview/report like Trackman "Test Center report" after last shot
 * Save shot history and create links to share them
-* Should start full screen
-* Start page scroll bar should be right without margin
-* Delete Config does not work
+* Improve splash screen.

 * Installer looks ugly -> change
 * Shots gained rating for tee shots with the driver
 * Select between Total and Carry (currently only carry is used)
 * Enter directory to watch for LastShot.CSV